 Conclusion

-Water can taste like metal for a number of reasons.
+Water can taste like metal for several reasons.

 The most common cause will probably be the leaching of metal into pipes or fittings in your home, or contamination of your well water.

-However, exposure to pollutants and impurities in our water and air continue to be cause of concern for our health and well-being
+However, exposure to pollutants and impurities in our water and air continues to be a cause of concern for our health and well-being